GTMStack

 The Confidence Threshold Model

 Actions above a high confidence threshold (typically 95%) execute automatically.
-Actions between a medium and high threshold (80-95%) go to a review queue.
-Actions below the medium threshold (under 80%) get flagged for manual handling.
+Actions between medium and high (80-95%) go to a review queue.
+Actions below medium (under 80%) get flagged for manual handling.

-This isn’t a static configuration.
-The thresholds should adjust based on the agent’s performance.
+This isn’t static.
+The thresholds should adjust based on performance.
 If an agent’s auto-executed email drafts are getting approved without changes 98% of the time, you can lower the review threshold.
-If quality starts slipping, you tighten it.
+If quality starts slipping, tighten it.

 Queue Design Matters

 A review queue that’s too noisy gets ignored.
 If a reviewer sees 200 items per day, they’ll start rubber-stamping everything, which defeats the purpose.
-The goal is to surface only the items that genuinely need human judgment.
+We found the sweet spot is 15-30 items per reviewer per day.
+Below that, you’re not automating enough.
+Above that, review quality drops.

 Effective queues include: